-Workshop: Training the Hand 1: 19 - 24 April 2022
+Workshop: Training the Hand 1: 24-29 April 2023

-To get the same amount of instruction and workbench time from other woodworking courses you would typically have to attend a more expensive two-week course and incur the additional lodging, transportation, and food costs.
-With Rob's workshop you get two weeks worth of training in just one intensive week of woodworking, ultimately saving you time and money.
+If you add all those training hours up, it's 72-90 hours of time at your workbench.
+A typical week-long woodworking course at other woodworking schools provide you with 30-40 hours of training in a week-long course.
+To get the same amount of instruction and workbench time that you get at Robs week-long course you would typically have to attend a more expensive two-week course and incur the additional lodging, transportation, and food costs and even then you would only get between 60-80 hours of training.
+With Rob's workshop you get two(+) weeks worth of training in just one intensive week of woodworking, ultimately saving you time and money.

 By the time the week is over you will be able to sharpen your tools, use a plane and chisel, six-square a piece of wood, saw correctly, hand cut dovetails, hand cut mortise and tenons, and leave with a small project you have built.

-Normal Refund Policy: $250 of your tuition is NON-REFUNDABLE.
+Refund Policy: $250 of your tuition is NON-REFUNDABLE.
 Any remaining balance paid is refundable if you cancel up to 60 days before the workshop begins.
 Cancellations made within 59 days of the workshop start date ARE NOT refundable.

 Woodworking Space.
 The Training the Hand Workshop is held in Rob's personal workshop in a specially designed teaching area approximately 2000 square feet with 14 student workbenches.
 Each workbench has a sharpening station, anti fatigue mats, overhead power cord, bench lamp, vise and bench dogs, shooting board, and bench hook.
 The teaching room is abundantly lit with bright, white, LED lights.

 Lodging.
 There are no hotels in Grand Bay.
-The closest hotels to Rob's workshop are 6 to 10 miles away, located on the west side of the city of Saint John, New Brunswick (note: NOT St. John's - that is a different city).
-Just search Hotels.com or any other hotel site for hotels in Grand Bay - Westfield, New Brunswick, Canada area and these hotels will come up.
-Click the button below to learn about or recommended hotel and other nearby hotels.
+The closest hotels to Rob's workshop are 6 to 10 miles away, located on the west side of the city of Saint John, New Brunswick (note: DO NOT use "St. John's" - that is a different Canadian city).
+We recommend the Travelodge hotel which gives TTH students a special rate if you book directly with their reservation desk (Click the button below for more information on this deal).
+To finad other lodging, just search Hotels.com or any other hotel site for hotels in Grand Bay - Westfield, New Brunswick, Canada area and these hotels will come up.
+Click the red button below to learn about our recommended hotel and other nearby hotels.

 Frequently Asked Questions.
 Over the years a our students tend to ask similar questions about the workshop.
-Click the button below to read our answers to the most common questions we get.
+Click the red button below to read our answers to the most common questions we get.

 Basic Requirements to Enter Canada.
 Entry into Canada is solely determined by Canada Border Services Agency (CBSA) officials in accordance with Canadian law.
 We have had students that have had difficulties and have even been denied entry into Canada.
-We recommend you click on the button below and carefully read the the requirements for entry into Canada.
+We recommend you click on the red button below and carefully read the the requirements for entry into Canada.